 - (B) Date of Assignment.
 The effective date for the assignment will be listed when a vacancy is posted. - (C) Probationary Members.
-Probationary Police Officers shall not be permitted to apply for a change of assignment.

-(D) New Members.
-After completing the probationary period, newly appointed Police Officers normally will spend two (2) years working Patrol before being assigned outside of Patrol.
+Probationary Police Officers shall not be permitted to apply for a change of assignment. - (D) New Members.
+After completing the probationary period, newly appointed Police Officers and Police Officers hired through the lateral entry process normally will spend two (2) years working Patrol before being assigned outside of Patrol.
 Reappointed or reemployed members will be assigned to Patrol for one (1) year.